-Students are asked to keep the Student Services Office current with any change of address, marital status or name.
-This can also be updated online at prattcc.edu/AddressChange.
+Students are asked to keep the Registrar's Office current with any change of address, marital status or name.
+This can also be updated online at https://prattcc.edu/student-services/change-personal-information-form.

 Students with Special Needs/Disabilities